tkerby/flipperzero-firmware-wPlugins/README.md

   > This features searches your saved NFC cards searching for a match for the physical card you are scanning then displaying the path to the saved NFC card that it finds
   - Digital NFC card finder:
   > This features searches your saved NFC cards searching for a match for the digital NFC card you have chosen ignoring the one you have chosen to compare against then displaying the path to the saved NFC card that it finds
+  - Settings:
+  > Recursive search (enabled by default) this will search all subfolders in the NFC folder for matches